Gauge symmetry breaking with fluxes and natural Standard Model structure from exceptional GUTs in F-theory: Breaking other gauge groups

 It is clear that the above construction for $E_7$ also works for $E_6$, since we can first break $E_7$ down to $E_6$ in our breaking by vertical flux.
 The generalization to $E_6$, however, is more nontrivial since $E_6$ itself supports chiral matter without flux breaking.
 There are more flux parameters $\phi_{ij}$ to turn on, and both terms in Eq.\ (\ref{fullchiR'}) contribute to the chiral indices.
 Although as discussed before the two terms in Eq.\ (\ref{fullchiR'}) are independent contributions controlled by different flux parameters, the flux configuration itself becomes more nontrivial due to flux quantization.
 This will be explained below.

-Although we expect the physics to be resolution-independent, in practice it is useful to work with a certain resolution, and extract resolution-independent information from the results.
+Although we expect the middle intersection form on vertical fluxes (\ref{eq:mr-matter}) as well as the physics to be resolution-independent, in practice it is useful to work with a certain resolution, and extract resolution-independent information from the results.
 Here we choose the resolution studied in \cite{Esole:2017kyr,Bhardwaj_2019,Jefferson:2021bid}, which for completeness we review in Appendix \ref{sec:resolution}.
 The exceptional divisors and the broken directions are described as in Figure \ref{dynkine6}.

 The result in \cite{Jefferson:2021bid} shows that when the gauge group is unbroken, there is a chiral index for the $E_6$ fundamental $\mathbf{27}$, given by

 Following the procedure in Section \ref{subsec:matter}, we find that the matter surface $S_0(\mathbf{27})$ is